Sherry grew up watching her uncle raise turtles, fish, goats, and chickens in his backyard. She brought home a goat last year.

 The origin of Kalahari Red goats is traced back to two lines, namely a line of red-headed Boer goat and another of the local unimproved goats of South Africa.
 The breeder of Kalahari goat claim this breed to be tougher and more robust than Boer goats.

 The Kalahari goats have a type of red colour that is characteristic of this breed.
 They are pigmented all over the body.
-The dark red coloured coat and long years provide good heat resistance.
+The dark red coloured coat and long ears provide good heat resistance.
 These goats can give birth every eight months.

 3. The Spanish Goats